jdcauley/excl-cms/README.md

 One thing to keep in mind when updating WordPress is that plugins may work slightly differently under different versions.
 This can cause errors between other plugins that are installed so it is recommended to thoroughly test your WordPress CMS system after you update.

 ## <a name="tools"></a> Helpful Tools ##
-Some of the tools that have been helpful to the initial ExCL Developers are:
+Some of the tools that have been helpful to the initial XCL Developers are:

 - [PhpStorm](http://www.jetbrains.com/phpstorm/)
 - [XDebug](http://xdebug.org/)